jisanchezp/acid-challenge-app-one/README.md

 First you should enter to your localhost, or production deployed site for **Acid Challenge App One** (There's already a live application available at Heroku for manual testing purposes [https://login-form-jisanchez.herokuapp.com/](https://login-form-jisanchez.herokuapp.com/))

+(You should have already created some users in you **Acid Challenge App Two**, or if you are testing live go to [http://acid-challenge-jisanchez.herokuapp.com/](http://acid-challenge-jisanchez.herokuapp.com/)

 Fill the login form with data with the desired email and image.

 The cases stated beolw are the only **happy-path** responses you should receive.